I AM CCAS

 1 – It is easy to get caught up on the day-to-day grind and focus on tactical issues.
 Remember, by now you would have realized that not everything is a “fire.”
 Many of these issues take care of themselves.
 Focus on the big picture and think about the long-term vision for your college.
 Focus on the strategic plan and goals, and see what actions will result in making progress on these priorities and goals.
 2 – delegate responsibility and empower people, they will be more invested and engaged; 3 – don’t shy away from difficult decisions.

 Most meaningful contribution as dean:

-What gives her a sense of hope for the liberal arts:
+What makes him concerned for the liberal arts:

-What you might be surprised to know about her:
+What you might be surprised to know about him:

 In addition to my administrative responsibilities, I work with honors, M.A. and Ph.D. students on their scientific research projects.
 Working with students and continuing my collaborations all over the world not only keeps up my excitement but also keeps me grounded.
 This way, I also get a better appreciation for what it takes to be a faculty member and what they go through to maintain the balance between teaching, scholarship, and service.
 And, while my background is in marine science, I am equally passionate about the arts and humanities.
 I attend numerous arts and humanities events – not because I have to, but because I enjoy them.

 What he does when not working: